mcclure/openfpga-template/README.md

 # Core Template
 This is a template repository for a core which contains all of the core definition JSON files and FPGA starter code.

-It has been modified by agg23 to clean up the structure and add utility files, and by andi mcc to play a ~440 hz tone.
+It has been modified by agg23 to clean up the structure and add utility files, and by andi mcc to display a "screen test" image.

 # Build